Vungle/Unity-Plugin/README.md

 ### Requirements
 * The Vungle Unity Plugin supports both Unity 5 and Unity 4.
-* Windows support is currently available only for Unity 5.2.x
+* Windows 10 support is currently available only for Unity 5.2.x

 ## Release Notes

-#### VERSION 3.1.3
+#### VERSION 3.1.5
-* Integrated Windows SDK v1.1.6
+* Integrated Android Publisher SDK v3.3.3
-* Added support for Windows 8.1 and Windows Phone 8.1
+* Added support for Windows 8.1 and Windows Phone 8.1 for Unity 4

 ## License
 The Vungle Unity-Plugin is available under a commercial license.
 See the LICENSE file for more info.